 If time is the problem, then a computer model of evolution should be the solution to vindicate darwinism.
-Computer models can run a generation in seconds or minutes, instead of the hours or weeks needed for the fastest biology experiments.
+Computer models can run a generation in seconds or minutes, instead of the days or months needed for the fastest biology experiments.
 Yet computer models to date have also failed to produce unmistakable macroevolutionary progress, after sufficiently many trials (3).
 So the second-best test for vindicating darwism over cosmic ancestry also fails.
-Most biologists are unaware of this failure.
+Most biologists ignore this failure.

 Test Three: Reconstructing the Past Genomically

 Third-best are historical reconstructions of actual biological evolution based on genomic studies of existing species.
-To get any result one must assume that today's version and the ancient version of a given species are genetically very similar, and that gene transfer and gene loss will not obscure the remote past.
+To get any result one must assume that today's version and the ancient version of a given species are sufficiently similar, genetically, and that gene transfer and gene loss will not obscure the remote past.
 Then, if new programs are produced by the darwinian method, their precursors should be present in the genomes of today's species that are ancestral to the one posessing the full program under study.
 These precursors should exhibit a pattern of gradual construction, one or a few nucleotides at a time, as one ascends through the phylogeny of the program.
 However, if new programs are imported by cosmic ancestry, the gradual intermediate steps will not be found.
 Instead, one would observe nearly identical programs, or nothing similar, in the ancestral species (4).

 Historical reconstructions like that by Raymond et al. (5) look hard for evidence of gradual construction.
 Claims of such finds are very few.
 Instead, geneticists are often surprised to find evidence that new programs were delivered to a species by gene transfer (6).
 Evidence for transfer and program reassembly supports cosmic ancestry, not darwinism.

 No Good: Reconstructing the Past Morphologically